 Dr. Christopher Willard is a psychotherapist at Tufts University.
 He also consults and has a private practice in the Boston area.
 Dr. Willard has taught with the Institute for Meditation and Psychotherapy and has taught meditation to a wide range of people, from young children to recently paroled murderers to psychotherapists and schoolteachers.
 When not working or practicing he enjoys cooking, hiking, writing, and traveling.

-Carmen Yuen is the author of Cute Yummy Time, Crazy Wacky Theme Restaurants and is a contributing travel & culture journalist for Business Insider, Huffington Post / AOL and CNN.
+Carmen Yuen is a Canadian blogger, author, journalist, and TV host.
+She is also the author of Cute Yummy Time, Crazy Wacky Theme Restaurants and is a contributing travel & culture journalist for Business Insider, Huffington Post / AOL and CNN.

 Annabelle Zinser earned a PhD in history and politics and later trained as a massage therapist and yoga teacher, fields she practiced and taught in for many years.
 She received Dharma teacher transmission from both Ruth Denison and Thich Nhat Hanh, eventually becoming a member of the Order of Interbeing practice community.
 Thich Nhat Hanh bequeathed to her his urban practice center in Berlin, where she lives and has led the practice since 2002.
 She is the recipient of the United Nation’s 2007 Outstanding Women in Buddhism award.